 - Update: Updating an existing item in the query result set.

-- Remove: Removing item from cache or updating any existing cached item such that it causes item removal from query result set.
+- Remove: Removing an item from the cache or updating an existing cached item so that it causes the item to be removed from the query result set.

-Let us walk through a quick code example of using stream processing in the cache with continuous query.
-In this example a continuous query is executed on the data where the orders that are greater than 10 are added to the “Gold Customers” category.
-Moreover, an event is triggered on every item added to the query result set.
+Then a query and notifications, as demonstrated below.
+The following code example uses stream processing in the cache with a Continuous Query.
+In this example, a Continuous Query is executed on the data where orders greater than 10 are added to the “Gold Customers” category.
+Moreover, an event is triggered for every item added to the query result set.
+The data is then returned based on the established EventDataFilter’s.

 1 2 3 4 5 6 7 8 9 10 11 |

-Continuous query keeps the data preserved in the cache even after processing.
-This way, it solves the problem faced with Pub/Sub for continuously emerging data that is multiple applications publishing the data into NCache messaging layer.
-Hence, multiple subscribers receive the data and have no reliable data storage as the messages are removed from the message bus once received.
-The data is stored either by the application or by adding a new data source which is a far more complex scenario.
-Continuous query on the other hand, makes sure that there is no data loss, thus, saving you all the extra effort of manually persisting your data.
+A Continuous Query keeps data preserved in the cache even after processing.
+This solves the problem faced with Pub/Sub in scenarios with continuously emerging data, where multiple applications publish data into the NCache messaging layer.
+In such cases, multiple subscribers receive the data, but there is no reliable data storage, as messages are removed from the message bus once they are received.
+Typically, the data would need to be stored by the application or by adding a new data source, which is a far more complex scenario.
+Continuous Queries, on the other hand, ensure that there is no data loss, thus saving you the extra effort of manually persisting your data.

-Continuous Query Enables Application Decoupling through Powerful Filtration
+Decoupling Applications with Continuous Queries through Powerful Filtration

-Large complex applications can have various groupings based on their architectures, for example, with 10 applications running, two of them could be dealing with the Gold customers’ dataset whereas the other two could be dealing with the Silver customers’ dataset.
-In such cases you would want a separate business logic for each dataset where data is filtered according to each application’s needs for stream processing.
-Hence, such large complex applications need decoupling as dependency of applications on each other causes huge performance bottlenecks as well as increased application complexity.
+Large, complex applications can have various groupings based on their architectures.
+For example, running out of 10 running applications, two might be dealing with the Gold customers’ dataset, while another two handle the Silver customers’ dataset.
+In such cases, you would want separate business logic for each dataset, where data is filtered according to each application’s needs for stream processing.
+Therefore, such applications require decoupling, as interdependencies between applications can lead to significant performance bottlenecks and increased complexity.

 Fetching Data Using Tags